ssocias/cassie_docs/source/get-requests.rst

 Information about the Friend Requests a User has sent and received.

-.. note:: There is a separate endpoint for retrieving :ref:`Frodad Request Notifications <Frodad Requests>`
+.. note:: There is a separate endpoint for retrieving frodad :ref:`  notifications <retrieve notifications>`

 **Definition**